MK2112/any_to_any.py/README.md

 ## Command Line Interface

-This is the most detailed way to use `any_to_any.py`.
-You can structure a command in three fundamental ways:
+This is the most feature-rich interface of `any_to_any.py`.<br>You can structure a command in three fundamental ways:
 - [**Single File Processing**](#single-file-processing)
    - You can convert,
    - You can't merge or concatenate with only one file.